 The Jummu School

-In the 18th century a host of painters left the Mughal court for Basholi, Mankot, Nurpur and the surrounding hill states.
+In the 18th century, a host of painters left the Mughal court for Basholi, Mankot, Nurpur and the surrounding hill states.
 During the siege of Delhi by Nadir Shah, many more artists left Delhi for the hill states.
-Some of them saw the rulers of Jummu and Kangra as their patrons.
-Among them was the family of Pundit Seu, whose two sons started their workshops under the patronage of Raja Balwant Singh, the younger brother of Maharaja Ranjit Dev, the then ruler of Jummu.
-The masterly and expressive works of Nainsukh find place in Jummu School.
+Some of them saw the rulers of Jammu and Kangra as their patrons.
+Among them was the family of Pundit Seu, whose two sons started their workshops under the patronage of Raja Balwant Singh, the younger brother of Maharaja Ranjit Dev, the then ruler of Jammu.
+The masterly and expressive works of Nainsukh find a place in Jammu School.
 He extensively portrayed his patron Rajah Balwant Singh of Jammu in all walks of life.

 The freedom they enjoyed tempted the artists to create fabulous paintings in the Mughal and Rajput styles being conglomerated into the local traditions.
 This fusion of local cultures and Mughal styles of paintings produced a glowing new form and style which is now known as Pahari Miniature.